We surveyed 200+ security practitioners to discover the state of device management in 2022.

 result_function: resultFunction

-This flag only has effect if osquery_status_log_plugin
+This flag only has effect if one of the following is true:

-is set to pubsub
+• activity_audit_log_plugin is set to pubsub and activity_enable_audit_log is set to true.

 The identifier of the Google Cloud project containing the pubsub topics to publish logs to.